Profile: Mahinda Rajapaksa

 When money from the West dried up because of concerns over human rights abuses towards the end of the civil war, Mr Rajapaksa tried to offset this by making overtures to China.

 Some $360m (£226m) of borrowed Chinese money helped build a huge deep-water port at Hambantota - near the former president's birthplace - on the southern coast.
 It has been a project mired by corruption allegations.

 Other major projects include a 35,000-seat cricket stadium, a convention centre, a new international airport and a broad-gauge railway.

 Mr Rajapaksa, 69, became the country's youngest ever parliamentarian in 1970 at the age of 24.

 He went on to become leader of the Sri Lanka Freedom Party, prime minister in 2004, and then president in 2005.

 He comes from a political family - his father, DA Rajapaksa, represented the same region of Hambantota from 1947 to 1965.

-His cause has been helped by his image as a folksy, back-slapping man of the masses.
-The president is renowned for remembering peoples' names, and stripping to the waist when he visits temples.
+His cause was helped by his image as a folksy, back-slapping man of the masses.
+The former president is renowned for remembering peoples' names, and stripping to the waist when he visited temples.